Groestlcoin/armbian-groestlcoin-core/README.md

 the device.

-The [emmc-boot service](/vendor/armbian/emmc-boot.sh) should now kick in and start spinning up Bitcoin, Lightning and the web server.
+The [emmc-boot service](/vendor/armbian/emmc-boot.sh) should now kick in and start spinning up Groestlcoin, Lightning and the web server.
 It may take a few minutes.

 ## Check

 ## Congrats

-If you pulled this off successfully, you now have the right skills to help the world verify that Bitcoin Core binaries are actually derived from the source code.
+If you pulled this off successfully, you now have the right skills to help the world verify that Groestlcoin Core binaries are actually derived from the source code.
 Consider [contributing a Gitian build](https://github.com/bitcoin-core/docs/blob/master/gitian-building.md).